 I found it necessary to write appealing to you to contend for the faith that was once for all delivered to the saints.Jude 1:3 ESV

-Every generation feels that it has to reinvent Christianity but, the truth is, the Christian faith has endured for over 2000 years.
-The faith once delivered has survived heresies that are repackaged for each generation, it has survived persecution, it has grown during persecution, and it is refined by the fire of the Lord.
-In the nineties, it was the seeker-sensitive movement and, in the early two-thousands, it was the emergent church, in the later years, it was the new Calvinism, it was cool, but it wasn’t confessional Calvinism and, that’s why the cool part died.
+Every generation feels the need to reinvent Christianity, to make it relevant, but the truth is, the Christian faith has endured for over 2000 years.
+The faith once delivered has survived heresies that are repackaged for each generation; it has survived persecution, it has grown during persecution, and the fire of the Lord refines it.
+In the nineties, it was the seeker-sensitive movement; in the early two-thousands, it was the emergent church; in the later years, it was the new Calvinism, it was cool, but it wasn’t confessional Calvinism and, that’s why the cool part died.
 Now, we are seeing the reemergence of the emergent movement within social justice, woke church ideologies.

 Ecclesiastes 1:9 ESV “What has been is what will be, and what has been done is what will be done, and there is nothing new under the sun.”
 There is so much truth in this verse as it relates to the life of the Church.
 Because so many of us are unfamiliar with Church history, each generation seems to fall for false teachings condemned many years ago.
 The charismatic movement has fallen for the heresy of Gnosticism, believing in secret knowledge and the whispers of God that often lead contrary to the Word of God.
 The new Calvinism failed because it was the seeker-sensitive model with a little Jonathan Edwards is my homeboy sprinkled on top.
 For the most part, young leaders in that movement never went deeper than the five points of Calvinism.
 The lack of robust theology among the leaders has led to pastoral failings, the embrace of charismatic theology, and for some, an embrace of the woke church, critical race theory philosophy.